 Until World War II, National City’s stock yards were the largest horse and mule market in the world.

-In the 19th century, meat processing was largely disorganized and inefficient.
-Fresh beef could only be shipped short distances before it would spoil.
 Local butchers operated independently of the packing houses, which often were separate entities from the slaughter houses.

 Given the many different layers of processing, access to fresh packaged meats was limited to select larger city centers.
 The lack of refrigeration required each major city to have its own stockyard, packing house, and distributor, increasing costs to the meat industry.